PaddlePaddle/Serving/python/examples/ocr/README.md

 ```

 ### Client Prediction
-The pre-processing and post-processing is in the C + + server part, the image's Base64 encoded string is passed into the C + + server
+The pre-processing and post-processing is in the C + + server part, the image's Base64 encoded string is passed into the C + + server.

 so the value of parameter `feed_var` which is in the file `ocr_det_client/serving_client_conf.prototxt` should be changed.

 for this case, `feed_type` should be 3(which means the data type is string),`shape` should be 1.

 By passing in multiple client folder paths, the client can be started for multi model prediction.